The Solo Stove Yukon is the largest fire pit from Solo Stove, who is also the maker of the popular Bonfire Solo Stove.

-- Wood is affordable compared to propane gas and other energy sources used in fire pits.
+- Wood burning fire pits are more affordable compared to propane gas and other energy sources used in fire pits.
 The Yukon Solo Stove is made to provide for the easy lighting and burning of firewood.
 Hardwood is the best to use with this stove because it lasts longer.

 Paler says the Solo Stove Yukon is the second product she has bought from the manufacturer.
 She already has the Bonfire Solo Stove, and though the large one didn’t come with a cover and is a little hard to empty, she is happy with the purchase.

 According to Aggie, the Yukon looks much better when you see it live.
 It is her second stove, but initially, she was worried it would consume too much firewood.
 Later she realized that it’s just that she was used to the smaller Bonfire Solo Stove and that the larger Yukon fire pit is fantastic also.